Caravaggio: In popular culture

 Caravaggio's work has been widely influential in late-20th-century American gay culture, with frequent references to male sexual imagery in paintings such as The Musicians and Amor Victorious.
 Several poems written by Thom Gunn were responses to specific Caravaggio paintings, and British filmmaker Derek Jarman made a critically applauded biopic entitled Caravaggio in 1986.

 Another biopic, L'Ombra di Caravaggio (Caravaggio's Shadow), directed by Michele Placido and starring Riccardo Scamarcio, was released in 2022.

 Caravaggio was prominently featured as motif in Steven Zaillian's Netflix series Ripley, based on Patricia Highsmith's book The Talented Mr. Ripley.
 The murder of Rannucchio is also depicted.
 Caravaggio is portrayed by Daniele Rienzo.

-Contemporary analysis and Modernist revisitation
+Caravaggio, a full-length documentary on his life by Phil Grabsky and David Bickerstaff was released in November 2025.

-Caravaggio's baroque art was rediscovered as self-consciously political in the 1999 book Quoting Caravaggio by Mieke Bal.
-In 2013, a touring Caravaggio exhibition called "Burst of Light: Caravaggio and His Legacy" opened in the Wadsworth Atheneum Museum of Art in Hartford, Connecticut.
-The show included five paintings by the master artist that included Saint John the Baptist in the Wilderness (1604–1605) and Martha and Mary Magdalene (1589).
-The whole travelled to France and also to Los Angeles, California.
-Other Baroque artists like Georges de La Tour, Orazio Gentileschi, and the Spanish trio of Diego Velazquez, Francisco de Zurbarán, and Carlo Saraceni were also included in the exhibitions.
+Contemporary analysis

-In 2017 the Metropolitan Museum of Art exhibited Caravaggio's Last Two Paintings that displayed its The Denial of Saint Peter, and Caravaggio’s The Martyrdom of Saint Ursula (loaned by the Banca Intesa Sanpaolo, Naples).
+Caravaggio's baroque art was reassessed as self-consciously political in the 1999 book Quoting Caravaggio by Mieke Bal.